 Instead of just opening early, many stores now remain open later.
 So if you prefer staying up late, you might be able grab what you need before those who like getting up early on Black Friday.

 Regardless of whether you’re a night owl or an early bird, in addition to the opportunity of grabbing a doorbuster or two, being one of the first few customers through the door might also help you save money.
 This is because many stores will offer rewards to their first 20, 50, or even 100 customers, such as coupons, gift cards, and more.

-As we mentioned in our How To Save Money & Shop Smarter this Black Friday article though, not all doorbusters are created equal.
+As we mentioned in our How to Save Money & Shop Smarter on Black Friday article though, not all doorbusters are created equal.
 In other words, some retailers change their advertising tactics to make their deals appear better than they are, such as comparing their current price to the MSRP, which it was never offered at in the first place.